In figuring out how to leave an abusive relationship we need to understand that addiction to a person is no different than addiction to a substance.

 Step Two: Making a Plan to Quit

-Having said that I had to quit my Asshat in stages.
+Having said that, I had to quit my Asshat in stages.
+For me, the first stage included:

-- Set a concrete date to quit you addiction.
+5. Set a concrete date to quit your addiction.

 Wiki How offers some suggestions that I like: